-Joining Hacker Paradise just for the trip is like going on The Bachelor to find true love.
+Joining Hacker Paradise just for the first HP trip is like going on The Bachelor to find true love.
 (Especially during Arie’s season.
 Woof.)
 You don’t just do it for the now.
 You do it for the after.
 Sure BEING on the Bachelor is game changing; you get to get the eff out of Tampa, quit your dental receptionist job, AND learn how to apply fake eyelashes without a mirror!

 But AFTER the cameras are down and you’re on your Spirit airline flight back to your normal life it hits you, being a Bachelor contestant IS your new normal!
 You don’t have to go back to your old job, you get to hawk Sugar Bear hair gummies on Insta now!
 And be on spin-offs.
 And stage fake fights with other contestants for tabloid coverage.